Is it safe to eat liver or does it have toxins???

 Someone asked in the comments “how much is ‘loads’?”

-Here is my post with information on cod liver oil amounts to take.
-Our problem around here is remembering to be consistent.
 For the liver caps, just take whatever it recommends on the bottle.
-But remember that with both of these, they are not pharmaceuticals, they are food supplements, so taking more isn’t going to hurt you, and it’s actually good to get in more if you’re sick or trying to heal from something.
+For the cod liver oil we take a half-teaspoon daily (but we’re not great about being consistent!) and a little more if we’re sick.
+But remember that with both of these, they are not pharmaceuticals, they are food supplements, so for most people, taking more isn’t going to hurt you, and it’s could help if you’re sick or trying to heal from something.

-I thought I’d share more recipes with you from the Real Food Media bloggers:
+I thought I’d share more recipes with you from other bloggers:

 - Christine’s: Offally clever: how to sneak liver into your family’s diet